cop-discord/disdick/README.rst

 - Modern Pythonic API using ``async`` and ``await``.
 - Proper rate limit handling.
 - Optimised in both speed and memory.
+- Proper Invalid Checking, Unlike discord.py, Invalid Ratelimiting to Prevent a cloudflare ban, and proxy optional arguments for some api calls that are heavy.
+- Limitation of Direct Messages to Prevent your Bot from being flagged
+- Smart Unbanning via guild.smart_unban()
+- Improved Speed and Lessened Thread usage
+- Clustering Support With IPC handling in the library

 Installing
 ----------